The Value of well-defined NCR and CAR

 Step 1: Define the scope

-Remember an NCR/CAR must be a non-fulfillment of a requirement, which means that it must be linked to some written text.
-Using this as a guide, set up a meeting with all involved personnel and crowd source a decent body potential issues that can be reported using NCRs and think critically about what text (process procedure, policy, form, WI, etc.) is being non-fulfilled.
+Remember, an NCR/CAR must be a non-fulfillment of a requirement, which means that it must be linked to some written text.
+Using this as a guide, set up a meeting with all involved personnel and crowd source a decent body of potential issues that can be reported using NCRs and think critically about what text (process procedure, policy, form, WI, etc.) is being non-fulfilled.

 Example of Defect Codes: